id0n0texist/windows_rotate_screen_001/README.md

 Why do you need this?
 -simply there is no need for you to use this script. this is simply a simplar way to do this simple thing which windows 11 simply made hard for you to do.

+To use the file
+first install the requirement packages using
+<code>pip install -r requirements.txt </code>
+then simply run the .py file
+<code> python file_name270.py </code>